top of page

 Prize money: 1st £100 2nd £50.00 3rd £25.00

-Your entry for the 2025 Festival should be a Jig.
+Your entry for the 2026 Festival should be a Strathspey.

-Entries should be e-mailed as an attachment along with the entry form and should be sent by Saturday 5th April.
+Entries should be e-mailed as an attachment along with the entry form and should be sent to Louise McLean by Saturday 2nd May.

 The music attachment should include the name of the tune, but not the name of the composer.